Hokuto-no-Ken/asks/README.md

 # asks
 for 1 lab of asks

+some text